llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

       callback should trigger either `acc_ev_enqueue_upload_start` or
       `acc_ev_enqueue_upload_end`.
 That is, this callback indicates
       when the transfer starts not when it completes.
+    * In OpenMP 5.0, we have not found an indication of whether this callback should be dispatched before or after enqueuing the data transfer, so we have arbitrarily chosen before.
-    * Currently, the data transfer actions are synchronous in LLVM's OpenMP implementation (`memcpy`, `cuMemcpyHToD`, or `cuMemcpyDToH`) with no obvious enqueue stage.
-Clacc's implementation of this callback thus triggers both `acc_ev_upload_launch_start` and `acc_ev_enqueue_upload_end` back to back before the data transfer.
+    * Clacc's implementation of this callback thus triggers `acc_ev_enqueue_upload_start`, and Clacc's implementation of the corresponding end extension callback triggers `acc_ev_enqueue_upload_end`.
-    * If that synchronous behavior does not hold true in the future for all architectures, and there is an important enqueue stage for data transfers, it might be necessary to create an OMPT extension to distinguish the `acc_ev_enqueue_upload_start` and `acc_ev_enqueue_upload_end` events.
+    * Data transfer actions can be implemented synchronously.
+In some cases in LLVM's OpenMP implementation, there is still an enqueue stage followed by synchronization, so the distinction between these events is then still meaningful.
+In other cases, there is no enqueue stage (`memcpy` is used), so these two callbacks are just dispatched back to back.

 * `ompt_callback_target_data_op(optype=ompt_target_data_transfer_from_device)`
-    * Similar to the previous callback, Clacc's implementation of this callback triggers `acc_ev_enqueue_download_start` and `acc_ev_enqueue_download_end` back to back before the data transfer.
+    * Clacc's rationale for the timing of this callback is the same as for the previous one.

 ### OpenACC to OpenMP Mapping: Profiling Data ###